-1) IACS common procedure providing general principles for determining the life-time extreme ship motions and loads in waves when design parameters are outside of the range specified by the Rules.

-The draft Guidelines for special consideration to be used in developing ship motions and loads when ship size or design life deviates from design basis determined in CSR, are expected to be completed by the middle of 2018.

-Rule Change and/or revised Technical Background document as considered necessary.
-The Rule Change and/or revised Technical Background document does not appear to be necessary.
+- 1) IACS common procedure providing general principles for determining the life-time extreme ship motions and loads in waves when design parameters are outside of the range specified by the Rules. - "Guidelines for the special considerations to be used in developing ship motions and loads when ship size or design life deviates from design basis determined in CSR" was approved and uploaded to the IACS member space of IACS Website in April 2018.
+The approved guidelines are being implemented by the individual IACS members as per their individual rule processes. - 2) Rule Change and/or revised Technical Background document as considered necessary.
+There will be no IACS Rule Change etc.

+The next status report will be submitted to at the appropriate juncture.
+In addition, the outcome will be submitted to the IMO Secretariat by the individual member societies for the first three-year cycle GBS maintenance of verification once implemented.

-Submitted to: IMO Secretariat Date: 28 February 2018 Observation No.: IACS/2015/FR1-8/OB/04 Corrective Action Plan: Audit Report: Annex 4 of MSC 96/5/1/Add.1 Annex 13, page 11 of MSC 96/5
+Submitted to: IMO Secretariat Observation No.: Date: 28 February 2019 IACS/2015/FR1-8/OB/04 Corrective Action Plan: Audit Report: Annex 4 of MSC 96/5/1/Add.1 Annex 13, page 11 of MSC 96/5